 Yes.
-The County of Orange in partnership with City Net, 2-1-1 Orange County and Hub for Urban Initiatives in addition to counting in areas not fit for human habitation, will also count and survey those living in emergency shelters and transitional shelters.
+The County of Orange, in partnership with 2-1-1 Orange County and the Hub for Urban Initiatives, in addition to counting in areas not fit for human habitation, will also count and survey those living in emergency shelters and transitional shelters.
 Emergency shelters generally offer immediate assistance to individuals and families experiencing homelessness and have a length of stay up to six months.
 Transitional shelters generally offer longer-term assistance to individuals and families experiencing homelessness and have varying lengths of stay from three or six months and up to 24 months.

-The U.S. Department of Housing and Urban Development requires that the Point In Time Count take place within the last 10 days of January.
-The Point In Time looks to capture how many individuals and families are experiencing homelessness on a single night.
-In Orange County, the 2019 Point In Time Count will take place over two days, January 23 and 24, 2019, with the main event taking place on January 23, 2019 and a secondary event on January 24, 2019.
+The U.S. Department of Housing and Urban Development requires that the Point In Time count take place within the last 10 days of January.
+The Point In Time looks to capture how many individuals and families are experiencing homelessness on a given point in time.
+In Orange County, the 2019 Point In Time count will take place over two days, Wednesday, January 23 and Thursday, January 24, 2019, with the main count day on January 23, 2019 and a secondary follow-up effort on January 24, 2019.

 When developing the maps in advance, how do you know you are planning to count and survey the right areas?

-City Net will implement the U.S. Department of Housing and Urban Development methodology to conduct the 2019 Unsheltered Point In Time Count.
-The maps that will be used in the 2019 Point In Time Count where developed In partnership with street outreach agencies, homeless service providers, local experts, including law enforcement agencies, and previously homeless individuals that are familiar with the area.
-City Net coordinated and compiled geographical data on hotspot locations for the 2019 Point In Time maps.
+City Net will implement the U.S. Department of Housing and Urban Development methodology to conduct the 2019 Point In Time count.
+The maps that will be used in the 2019 Point In Time count were developed in partnership with street outreach agencies, homeless service providers and local experts, including law enforcement agencies, and previously homeless individuals that are familiar with the areas.
+City Net coordinated and compiled geographical data on hotspot locations and incorporated it into the 2019 Point In Time maps.

 How many volunteers are needed to help conduct the count?

 We need thousands of volunteers to help with this effort!
-While accompanied by expert City Net staff or other homelessness services professionals, you’ll engage directly with our homeless neighbors to survey them for the count.
-We also have a big need for volunteers to help support our five Deployment Centers during the morning and night shifts.
+While accompanied by expert City Net staff, other homelessness services professionals, or a trained team captain, you’ll engage directly with our homeless neighbors to survey them for the count.
+We also have a big need for volunteers to help support one of our five Deployment Centers during the morning and night shifts.
 Click here to sign up to volunteer today!

 What type of volunteer roles are available?

-There are a variety of opportunities available for those that want to support the 2019 Point In Time Count on a number of days.
+There are a variety of volunteer opportunities available for those that want to support the 2019 Point In Time count on a number of days.
 We need support out in the field as surveyors as well as volunteers at the Deployment Centers.
-Each roles has varying responsibilities but all are vital to the success of the 2019 Point In Time Count.
-For full descriptions of each position click here!
+Each role has varying responsibilities but all are vital to the success of the 2019 Point In Time count.
+For full descriptions of each position, click here!

 What about safety during the count?

 Safety is emphasized above all concerns.
-Though the 2019 Point In Time count will be during the early morning and late evening hours, all volunteers will work in teams led by a Homeless Guide and/or Team Lead.
-Homeless Guides and Team Leads have specific experience and additional training for this process, and general knowledge of the geographic area to be covered.
-Law enforcement agencies in each area will be notified of the 2019 Point In Time effort, and will be on call to assist in the case of any emergency.
+Though the 2019 Point In Time count will be during the early morning and late evening hours, all volunteers will work in teams led by a trained team captain.
+Team captains have additional training for this process, and general knowledge of the geographic area to be covered.
+Law enforcement agencies in each area will be notified of the 2019 Point In Time effort and will be on call to assist in the case of any emergency.

 How can I sign up to volunteer?

-Sign-up today at www.everyonecountsoc.org!
-We will need approximately five hours of your time on one or multiple days in January 23 and 24, 2019.
-Regardless of what volunteer role you sign up for your involvement will help shape homelessness services in Orange County for the next several years.
-Volunteer descriptions and times can be found on our website or within the sign-up form.
-Sign up to volunteer for the Orange County 2019 Point in Time Count.
-Let’s make sure everyone counts in Orange County!
-Click here to sign up today!
+Right here!
+We will need approximately five hours of your time on one or multiple days on Wednesday, January 23 and Thursday, January 24, 2019.
+Regardless of what volunteer role you sign up for, your involvement will help shape homelessness services in Orange County for the next couple of years.
+Let’s make sure everyone counts in Orange County: click here to sign up today!

 Have bigger ideas of supporting?

-We are always looking for unique connections to help meet the needs of this project.
-Do you know anyone that would donate free t-shirts, free screenings for the t-shirts, backpacks, or thank you cards for all the partners and volunteers that participate?
-We would enjoy partnering with you on this project Email us at firstname.lastname@example.org.
+We are always looking for unique connections to help meet the needs of this project, and would enjoy partnering with you on this project.
+Email us at Info@EveryoneCountsOC.org.